jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # IANA Considerations

 The new key share proposed in this document key_share_pqc, along with its value of 63, needs to be updated in the registry specified for TLS ExtensionType Values.
 See [TLSE].
+The registry for TLS Supported Groups will need to have the proper values assigned to the Classic McEliece family with the entries of 42-51 and the RLCE algorithm group with 52-54.
+See [TLSP].

 --- back